madhavkarri/CarND-P5-ExtendedKalmanFilters/README.md

 Reading in the Data

 A wrapper code was provided to read in and parse the data.
-This code is in the main.cpp file.
-The main.cpp file creates instances of a MeasurementPackage.
+This code is in the `main.cpp` file.
+The `main.cpp` file creates instances of a `MeasurementPackage`.

 Inside 'main.cpp', wrapper code would be something similar to as shown below:
 ```
 MeasurementPackage meas_package;
 meas_package.sensor_type_ = MeasurementPackage::LASER;